 The Group establishes a reliable estimate of the useful economic life of goodwill arising on business combinations.
 Goodwill attributed to subsidiary undertakings is amortised on a straight line basis over the remaining lease period on the principal asset held by each subsidiary.
 This period of amortisation represents the period over which each subsidiary undertaking acquired will continue to generate operating cash flows.
-For further details refer to note 11.
+This amortisation is also applicable to negative goodwill with any excess recognised in the profit and loss for the period expected to benefit.
+For further details refer to note 12.